GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 -  **Color by API PSO** Shows which wavefronts correspond to which shader, based on the shader's API PSO hash value.

+-  **Color by ray tracing** Shows which wavefronts correspond to shaders which perform ray tracing.
+Wavefronts from traditional ray tracing events as well as wavefronts from shaders with inlined ray tracing will be shown using the specified ray tracing color.
+All other waves will be shown as grey.

 Additionally, there are filters along the top intended to help visualize the occupancy of only certain GCN pipeline stages.
 Lastly, there are colored legends on the bottom which serve as color reminders.
 Note these